crazyvinvin/Portfolio-S3/README.md

 Above is a checkpoint in feedpulse that shows how I kept track of conversations with my teachers.

 ### Retrospectives
 When working with multiple stakeholders, teammembers and teachers, it's important to reflect every short period of time.
-A more extensive explanation of why retrospectives are important can be found in my [research document on "working agile"](https://github.com/crazyvinvin/Portfolio-S3/blob/main/Research/Agile.md).
+A more extensive explanation on why retrospectives are important can be found in my [research document on "working agile"](https://github.com/crazyvinvin/Portfolio-S3/blob/main/Research/Agile.md).

 After every sprint (often 3 weeks) our team performs a retrospective.
 Often with stakeholders or teachers, but sometimes with just the team.
 I like the way this changes up the retrospectives a bit, however it makes it more difficult to compare the outcome with the sprint before as the retrospective itself has changed.